-TV film review: Stephen King’s The Langoliers (1995), directed by Tom Holland
+TV miniseries review: Stephen King’s The Langoliers (1995), directed by Tom Holland

-Not quite true, a few people are there, but only a handful.
-The rest of the people – passengers AND crew – are gone without a trace.
+Not quite true; a few people are there, but only a handful.
+The rest of the people – passengers AND crew – have disappeared without a trace.
 The only things left are jewellery and things like false teeth, pacemakers and wigs.
 The only people left were all asleep.
 But where are they, and why is there no contact with ground control?
 Why are the radio waves completely silent?

 Fortunately, one of the people on board is an airline pilot (David Morse), who was on his way to Boston because his ex wife had just died, so at least they’ve got someone to fly the plane.
 The rest of this motley crew include a school teacher (Patricia Wettig) on her way to meet someone she met through a lonely hearts ad, an aggressive yuppie (Bronson Pinchot), a Stephen King avatar mystery writer (Dean Stockwell, a sci-fi legend) and a British guy (Mark Lindsay Chapman) who could have been in Spooks, know-what-I-mean.
 There’s also a generic Young Man, a Troubled Young Woman, a Blue Collar Worker and a Hungry Old Man, but they don’t get to do or say a lot that’s terribly interesting and just feel a bit like fillers.